hashicorp/terraform-provider-aws/website/docs/r/swf_domain.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

-* `name` - The name of the parameter.
+* `id` - The name of the domain.
-* `description` - The domain description.
-* `workflow_execution_retention_period_in_days` - Length of time that SWF will continue to retain information about the workflow execution after the workflow execution is complete.

 ## Import